 Ethiopia is a diverse country with nine ethnic divisions, each with its own language, culture and cuisine.
 Although everyone eats injera, what you’ll find on top depends on which ethnic group is cooking or eating.
 Tsegaw and Woldearegay are both Amhara people – Ethiopia’s most populous ethnic division, alongside Omoro.
 Two of its most famous recipes – kitfo (raw beef) and doro wat (a gravy-thick stew made with chicken drumsticks, onion, whole eggs and niter kibbeh, which is like a butter) – are also Ethiopia’s most famous dishes.
 “We marinate the butter for two days … the main spice is cardamom,” says Woldearegay.

-Ethiopia is a coffee-obsessed nation, so it would be remiss to finish up at Gursha without a hit of the most intensely bitter and caffeinated coffee tradition on Earth, and a bowl of best, butteriest popcorn to go with it.
+Ethiopia is a coffee-obsessed nation, so it would be remiss to finish up at Gursha without a hit of the most intensely bitter and caffeinated coffee tradition on earth, and a bowl of the best, butteriest popcorn to go with it.

 Gursha Ethiopian Restaurant